Chest pain when breathing: Overview

 Chest pain when breathing: 52 year old smoker with a bad cough

-Mr. R is a 52 year old male who smokes almost two packs of cigarettes a day and he has been smoking for more than thirty years.
-He does have his usual smoker’s cough every morning but has been feeling worse in the last six days.
-He has been coughing more and has been coughing through the day.
-He is starting to have some sputum with his cough and its color has changed.
-His sputum has become thick and greenish yellowish in color.
-Just in the last two days, he has noticed a new pain in his chest that is more on the left side of his chest and gets worse with cough.
-As his cough worsened, he started to have the chest pain when breathing even without any cough.
-He became very weak and felt very feverish and chilly.
-He felt like he was going to pass out.
-He also started to see small spots of blood tinge in his sputum and got very worried and drove down to the ER with chief complaint of chest pain when breathing.
+Mr. R was a 52 year old male who smoked almost two packs of cigarettes a day and had been smoking for more than thirty years.
+He did have his usual smoker’s cough every morning but he had felt worse in the last six days.
+He had been coughing more and his sputum had become thick and greenish yellowish in color.
+For the last two days, he noticed a new pain on the right side of his chest.
+It was worse with cough and deep breaths.
+He became very weak and felt feverish and chilly.
+He also saw small spots of blood tinge in his sputum and got very worried.
+He drove to the ER right away with chief complaint of “chest pain, right side”.

-He still had the chest pain when breathing as he settled down in his bed.
-In fact, his chest pain when breathing was so bad that I had to give him a shot of morphine to help his pain.
+He still had the chest pain when breathing as he settled down in his hospital bed.
+In fact, his chest pain was so bad that I had to give him a shot of morphine.
 I pulled up a mobile computer next to his bed and pulled up the chest x-ray image on the screen.
-I showed him the white shaded area on his left lung that covered almost half of the lung.
+I showed him the white shaded area on his right lung that covered almost half of the lung.
 After he looked at the image, he was not surprised that he had chest pain when breathing.
-The infection was severe and it had caused irritation and inflammation of the pleural membranes and the nerve fibers associated with it.
+The infection was severe and it had caused irritation and inflammation of the pleural membranes and the surrounding nerve fibers.
 That is why he had such bad chest pains when breathing.